tskit-dev/tutorials/_sources/advanced_simplification.md

 ```

 Now that we have defined which nodes to keep, we can use the same trick as before,
-passing these nodes as focal, but simplifying twice, once with `update_sample_flags=False`
+passing these nodes as focal, but simplifying twice, once with `update_sample_flags=False`,
 then again with `keep_unary=True`:

 ```{code-cell} ipython3